tarunnewton/Deep-Scalable-Recommender-Systems-AWS/DSSTNE/DSSTNE_Walkthrough.md

 DSSTNE Walkthrough
 ================

+Amazon's GitHub page has a walkthrough on how to set up DSSTNE but we faced few challenges while following their implementation.
+Below we have given an overview of the steps we took to get DSSTNE running.

 ## Launch an EC2 instance from AWS Marketplace

 Start an EC2 GPU-based instance from AWS marketplace.
-DSSTNE requires that the instance have CUDA and cuDNN enabled.
-Howver, this process is tedious and includes a lot of roadblocks.
-There are multiple AMIs of DSSTNE available in the EC2 public instances.
-However, AWS keeps releasing new versions of the same with minor updates and bug fixes.
-However, the most stable version of the solution was found by following the steps mentioned below.
-This procedure also skips the customization of the instance to handle DSSTNE.
+DSSTNE requires that the instance have CUDA and cuDNN and few other dependencies.
+This process is tedious but are multiple AMIs of DSSTNE available in the EC2 public instances which have all of the dependencies for building DSSTNE.
+AWS keeps releasing new versions of the same with minor updates and bug fixes and the most stable version was found by following the steps mentioned below.

   - Select the instance *ami-43949554* from
     [here](https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#LaunchInstanceWizard:ami=ami-43949554).